tatsy/spica/README.md

 * Photon mapping
 * Metropolis light transport

+## To Do

+* ImageSensor, Lens, and ObjectPlane classes should be inner class of Camera.

 ## License

 MIT license 2015, Tatsuya Yatagawa (tatsy).
 The part of this code is largely inspired by [edupt](https://github.com/githole/edupt.git).